-(2) Is not in Class I, Class III, Class IV, or Class VI and appears immediately followed by a left parenthesis on every occurrence except in a type-statement, in an EXTERNAL statement, or as an actual argument.
+(2) Is not in Class I, Class III, Class IV, or Class VI and appears immediately followed by a left parenthesis on every occurrence.
 There must be at least one such appearance in the program unit in which it is so used.

 10.1.9 Variable.
-In a program unit, a symbolic name is in Class II if it meets all three of the following conditions:
+In a program unit, a symbolic name is in Class II if it meets both of the following conditions:

-(1) It is not in Class VI or Class VII.
+(1) It is not in Class VI.